 It will take a bit more than soap and water to remove, but there are three ways to get this cleared up.

 - Use a chemical

-If your finish type is acrylic, lacquer, paint, or shellac, the best way is to sand the surface.
-You can either use sandpaper or a sanding machine, depending on how large a surface it is.
+If your finish type is acrylic, lacquer, chalk paint or latex paint, or shellac, the best way is to sand the surface.
+You can either use sandpaper or a sanding machine, depending on how large the surface is.

 If your finish is lacquer or shellac, you can use lacquer thinner or denatured alcohol.
 It removes the protective coat without harming the wood.

 For polyurethane finishes, paints, or varnish, then use chemical strippers.
 This is an ideal way to remove the topcoat if you're working on a pricey wood item.